swri-robotics/colorized_mesh_display/README.md

 # Colorized Mesh Display

-An RViz plugin for visualizing a mesh with per-vertex shading.
+An RViz display plugin that subscribes to messages of type `pcl_msgs/PolygonMesh` and creates a per-vertex colorized display of the mesh

-## Description

-This display subscribes to messages of type `ColorizedMeshStamped`, provided by this package.
-The `ColorizedMesh` message is similar to the `shape_msgs/Mesh` message but includes arrays for vertex normals and vertex colors.

 ## Use-case Examples